-Raise your concerns discreetly, recognising that the Voting Place Manager may have a range of other priorities.
-They may seek advice from a Mobile Manager or the Returning Officer before coming to a view.
-If you are not satisfied with their decision, you may raise the matter with your party or campaign manager who may discuss it with the Returning Officer or the National Office of the Electoral Commission.
+Raise your concerns discreetly, recognising that the Voting Place Manager will have a range of other priorities.
+They can seek advice from Mobile Support or the Returning Officer before coming to a view.
+If you are not satisfied with their decision, you can raise the matter with your party or campaign manager who can discuss it with the Returning Officer or the National Office of the Electoral Commission.